salmonhabitat/salmonhabitat/_posts/sundayRiver.markdown

 ![](https://s3.amazonaws.com/salmonhabitat.org/posts/sundayRiver-dam.png)

-Usually, when we remove a remnant dam, we're removing a few crib logs that are the foundation of the dam structure.
-They're usually the biggest logs, and of course, being so low, also the hardest to. **This was not the case here.** This was the closest I've seen to a *'pristine'* dam.
+Usually, when we remove a remnant dam, we're removing a few crib logs that are the foundation of the dam structure. **This was not the case here.** This was the closest I've seen to a *'pristine'* dam.

 ![](https://s3.amazonaws.com/salmonhabitat.org/posts/sundayRiver-no_dam.png)

 Took us a day-and-a-half to remove the structure.
 Now the river has the opportunity to move and sort the substrate that had been stacking up above the dam as it naturally can.
-Fish of all species and sizes can move up and down what once was an impossible barrier.
+Fish of all species and sizes can move up and down what once was an impassible barrier.

 This was a great project to do, and I want to thank everyone that helped to make it happen.